-In some districts, no faction got a majority.
+No faction got a majority

 If you wanted peace, who was your second choice?
 Some Catholic candidates for peace asked followers to give their next rank to the Protestants for peace, not to the Catholics for more of "The Troubles."
 Protestants for peace made a similar ask.

-"Proportionality on every axis,"
+"RCV gives" "Proportionality on every axis."-Moon Duchin Peace won. 🕊